 6 Ways To Avoid Buying A Fake Rolex

-At Gray & Sons Jewelers, we conduct a detailed inspection of every single product that comes through our doors to ensure that anything we sell is 100% authentic.
-You will never buy a fake Rolex watch from us because each one we sell has been through a rigorous authenticity process.
+At Gray & Sons Jewelers, we conduct a detailed inspection of every single product that comes through our doors to ensure that anything we sell is inspected for authenticity.
+You will never buy a fake Rolex watch from us because each one we sell has been through a rigorous inspection process.
 Essentially we’ve done the homework for our clients so they can rest assured that any luxury watch or jewelry piece they buy from us is the real deal.
 However, when shopping for a luxury timepiece, particularly a pre-owned high-end watch, it’s still important to know how to spot a fake to avoid any risk of being cheated.

 Unfortunately, as the demand for luxury goods increases, so do the counterfeits—especially for Rolex watches.
 It’s estimated that Rolex watches, specifically the Rolex Submariner, are the most counterfeited luxury watches on the market.
 Additionally, counterfeiters are becoming increasingly sophisticated, so shoppers need to be more proactive in protecting themselves from buying fakes by arming themselves with knowledge.